Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals

 It is commendable that a simple two order parameter model in \cite{madhusudana2017two}, further generalised in our paper, is capable of capturing some complex experimental trends.
 This is, in itself, a strong reason for studying such models since they offer tractable approaches to complex multi-physics problem.
-However, they might miss subtle underpinning physics, important information about molecular shapes and interactions, and can only offer a coarse-grained homogenised perspective.
-For example, our model can offer no insight into how the opening angle of BCN molecules affects the macroscopic BCN phases.
-We employ a generic coupling term proportional to $\Q_g \cdot \Q_c$ as an immediate generalisation of the GS-ES coupling term in \cite{madhusudana2017two}.
-This is a canonical coupling term that arises in homogenisation theory, e.g., when we treat the cybotactic clusters as suspended smectic nanoparticles or nanoclusters in a nematic GS medium, in a dilute limit \cite{canevarihomogenisation}.
+However, they might miss subtle underpinning physics about the cybotactic clusters and can only offer a coarse-grained homogenised perspective.
+For example, our model does not have additional positional order parameters to account for density modulations within cybotactic clusters.
+This model does not account for the spacing between the cybotactic clusters or the Smectic-type ordering within the cybotactic clusters.
+To describe these additional features, one may need to adopt a model for SmC‑type ordering, such as \cite{xia2024simple}, in which a density order parameter is introduced in addition to $\mathbf{Q}_c$, and a coupling term between the layer normal (which can be represented through the first‑ or second‑order derivatives of the density field) and $\mathbf{Q}_c$ is included in the free energy.
+This leads to a more complex mathematical formulation, which will be explored in our future work.
+Further, Madhusudana's model and our generalised model can offer no insight into how the opening angle of BCN molecules affects the macroscopic BCN phases.
+We employ a generic coupling term proportional to $\mathbf{Q}_g \cdot \mathbf{Q}_c$ as an immediate generalisation of the GS-ES coupling term in \cite{madhusudana2017two}.
+This is a canonical coupling term that arises in the dilute limit of suspensions, e.g., when we treat the cybotactic clusters as a dilute suspension of smectic nanoparticles or nanoclusters in a nematic GS medium, consistent with the assumptions in Madhusdana's paper \cite{canevarihomogenisation}.